Chile - Things to Do in Chile in December

 Late harvest season means exclusive access to 'vendimia' experiences - grape picking, crushing, and tasting wines that won't be bottled for years.
 December weather is perfect for vineyard visits with warm days 24°C (75°F) and cool evenings.
 Many wineries offer harvest lunches only available December-March.

 Booking Tip: Harvest experiences cost $80-150 per person including lunch and tastings.
 Book directly with wineries for authentic experiences.
-Avoid weekends when explore Santiago residents crowd popular valleys.
+Avoid weekends when Santiago residents crowd popular valleys.

 Lake District Volcano Hiking and Water Activities